 A lease is a method by which an individual or company can obtain the use of a vehicle for a fixed period of time by making regular periodic payments (that are tax-deductible for business applications).
 The lessee is essentially paying for the depreciation they put on the vehicle during their lease.
 As lease payments aren’t covering the full value of the vehicle, but rather the depreciation accrued, leases don’t require a significant cash outlay and have lower monthly payments than if financing the entire purchase price inclusive of taxes.

-The type of lease with which most consumers are familiar are known as closed-ended leases.
-This is the type of lease offered by most manufacturers and dealerships on new vehicles.
+The type of lease with which most consumers are familiar is known as a closed-ended lease.
+This is a retail lease offered by most manufacturers and dealerships on new vehicles.
 With a closed-ended lease, the lessee will lease the vehicle for a fixed term, with a fixed km or mileage allowance and restrictions on use with a subjective clause allowing for “reasonable” wear and tear.
 The monthly payment is derived from the difference between the MSRP or retail price and the pre-determined residual value established by the manufacturer.
-Closed-ended leases can work for many individuals and the occasional company, but the user needs to fit nicely within the confines of the lease structure as you’ll be upside down until the day the lease ends.
-But if you fit within this fixed structure, then a closed-ended lease can be a very good option for you – just don’t expect any flexibility or the ability to easily get out of your lease ahead of schedule without penalty.
-Of course, there are resources like LeaseBusters.com to assist. but you’ll need patience and to provide a financial incentive for someone to take over your now-used vehicle at a new car monthly lease payment.
+Closed-ended leases can work for many individuals and the occasional company, but the user needs to fit nicely within the confines of the established lease structure.
+If you do fit within this fixed structure, then a closed-ended lease can be a very good option for you – just don’t expect any flexibility or the ability to easily get out of your lease ahead of schedule without penalty, as you’ll be upside-down until the day your lease ends.
+There are resources like LeaseBusters.com to assist, but you’ll need patience and to provide a financial incentive for someone to take over your now-used vehicle at a new car monthly lease payment.